Minimally Invasive Treatment for Endocrine Disorders

 Thyroid surgery is used to treat patients who have a nodule or nodules, an enlargement or overactivity of this gland.
-The following are causes of thyroid nodules:

 - Multinodular goiter (MNG)